zerotrickpony/helloelectron/README.md

   stack traces.
 (And attaching a remote debugger, though I haven't tested that yet.)

 - Module resolution in the main process must be compatible with node.js, which doesn't support monolith files or commonJS in Typescript.
-Chromium doesn't directly support module resolution AT ALL, so module loading must be mitigated via a third party package like requireJs.
+Meanwhile in the render process, Chromium doesn't directly support module resolution AT ALL, so module loading must be mitigated via a third party package like requireJs.
+I deliberately chose not to address this with webpack because I wanted something that was more comprehensible and fit to purpose.
+This isn't the web so I shouldn't need webpack just to paper over the obstinance of Typescript's tooling authors.

-- Electron's render process, which is Chromium, supports a single file monolith for compiled JS output, and that simplifies things.
+- Electron's render process, which is Chromium, supports a single file monolith for compiled JS output, and that avoids webpack.
 Like the above, the compiled result must not attempt to reference node.js APIs because those don't work within the renderer.
 In the compiled monolith there's no need for any relative paths to resolve, except that when debugging the app Chromium will attempt to load all the .ts files from the referenced source map.
 To make